How to Buy a Backpacker Car in Australia

 Age of the car and how many kilometers driven

 Many of the backpacker cars are registered in Western Australia because it is the easiest and cheapest option.
 Everything can be done conveniently online and the registration doesn’t require vehicle inspections.
 WA cars are also easy to sell in any state.
 When buying a WA car you should keep in mind that the registration doesn’t require inspections at any point.
-If you want to play safe it is good idea to take the car to mechanical check before buying.
-It is actually good idea to bring a car registered in any state to a mechanical check before buying, especially if you’re planning to buy some more expensive car.
+If you want to play safe it is a good idea to take the car to mechanical check before buying.
+It is actually a good idea to bring a car registered in any state to a mechanical check before buying, especially if you’re planning to buy some more expensive car.
 It costs around 50$ but can save you thousands.

 This is one thing we did not know to appreciate when we were looking for a car.
 If the car does not have any of the camping equipment you can add few hundred bucks to your budget to get everything you need.
 We spent around 400$ buying all the camping stuff including a proper mattress.